gobstones/gobstones-scripts/README.md

 So if you run, i.e. `pnpm start` instead of `npm start` the tool detects **pnpm** as your package manager, and replaces all internal usages of **npm install** to **pnpm install** and **npx** to **pnpm exec**.
 The same goes for yarn.

 By default, **npm** is used, and there is no way to configure this as a forced option to do otherwise just yet.

+## Contributing

+See the [Gobstones Platform Contributions Guidelines](https://github.com/gobstones/gobstones-guidelines) to contribute.